DownloadThe Portobello Bookshop Gift Guide 2024

 Decoding Liberation cover

-Decoding Liberation provides a synoptic perspective on the relationships between free software and freedom.
-Focusing on five main themes—the emancipatory potential of technology, social liberties, the facilitation of creativity, the objectivity of computing as scientific practice, and the role of software in a cyborg world—the authors ask: What are the freedoms of free software, and how are they manifested?
-This book is essential reading for anyone interested in understanding how free software promises to transform not only technology but society as well.
+This book delves into the intricate relationship between the free software movement and the concept of freedom.
+It examines five key themes: the emancipatory potential of technology, social liberties, the facilitation of creativity, the objectivity of computing as a scientific practice, and the role of software in a cyborg world.
+Through these lenses, the authors pose critical questions about the freedoms inherent in free software and how they manifest in society.

 As Open Source software continues its successful penetration of mainstream business practice and economic thought, we’re at risk of losing sight of a critical part of what Richard Stallman meant when he said the ‘free’ part of free software is like free speech, not free beer.
 In Decoding Liberalism, Samir Chopra and Scott Dexter recapture and extend a part of the conversation that will ultimately be much more important than business models, patent and copyright law, or total cost of ownership for a piece of software.
 What does the open source model offer to political, artistic, and scientific freedom, and thus to the human enterprise of creativity beyond the guts of a computing machine?
 Their book is an eloquent, thoughtful, adventurous, and exciting dive into what really matters about changing the rules of code.—Steven Weber, author of The Success of Open Source